kyma-project/website/content/blog-posts/2021-01-28-release-notes-1.19/index.md

 ### Managing Function Secrets and configs

-You can define secrets and config maps used by functions in the function descriptor (`config.yaml`) and apply them using Kyma CLI.
+You can define Secrets and ConfigMaps used by Functions in the Function descriptor (`config.yaml`) and apply them using Kyma CLI.

 ### Limiting parallel function builds
 We have changed the function build process so that it doesn't allow for unlimited simultanous builds.
 There is a pool of 5 simultanous builds available by default.